ruizdurazo/ruizdurazo/notes/on-story/index.md

 And so, roughly, a good story looks something like this:

 1. A **protagonist** has a strong **desire** either inherently, or as a result of an **inciting incident**.
-2. But there's a formidable **antagonist** in the way.
+2. But there’s a formidable **antagonist** in the way.
 3. The protagonist tries to chase their desire, but faces a **crisis**.
-It's not easy.
+It’s not easy.
 They must make tough choices and sacrifices.
 4. The protagonist faces the antagonist in a **climactic** way.
-5. The protagonist gets what they originally desired (or doesn't).
-There's **resolution**.
+5. The protagonist gets what they originally desired (or doesn’t).
+There’s **resolution**.
 If there is no resolution, you get a cliffhanger for the next part of the story.
 6. The protagonist (and perhaps the world around them) has changed.
 The story has **consequences**.
 7. End of story.

-That's more or less what a good story looks like.
+That’s more or less what a good story looks like.
 And importantly, you can easily fit this into any structure you like.
-It's the elements, not the structure, that make or break a story.
+It’s the elements, not the structure, that make or break a story.

 That being said, there are a couple more things you should constantly be thinking about when using the elements of story.